MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-flow-costs.md

 - *Identify flow value*.
 When you optimize workload flow costs, you need to identify the flow that provides the most value.
 You don't want to spend more than a flow is worth.
 Instead of simply cutting costs, consider shifting costs to prioritize the more valuable flows.
 For example, your checkout flow is critical for business, but the purchase history isn't.
 You should allocate more resources and budget to the checkout flow.

-  Low-priority flows have lower expectations around availability, recovery, and performance.
+  Low-priority flows have lower expectations for availability, recovery, and performance.
 You can reduce costs by using cheaper configurations to reduce performance, availability, or business continuity spending.

 - *Consider flow metrics*.
 If you're struggling to prioritize your flows, consider the availability and recovery goals that you assigned to them.
 Critical flows often have high availability requirements and service-level agreements (SLAs).
 Flows associated with a lower RPO and RTO are more important than flows that have a higher RPO and RTO.

 ### Optimize independent flows

 Sometimes your flows are already running on different resources.
 In these cases, you can more easily evaluate and optimize spending.
-Evaluate the components and processes involved in each independent flow to see if there are ways to optimize or simplify them.
+Evaluate the components and processes involved in each independent flow to determine whether there are ways to optimize or simplify them.
 To optimize independent flows, you can follow these steps:

 - *Eliminate unnecessary components*.
 Remove any extraneous elements that don't contribute to the flow's core functionality, thereby reducing complexity and cost.